 For example, while the finance team operates and behaves quite differently to your sales team —you need different personas for each type of user based on how they use their mobile devices, not because they belong to different teams:

 Your finance team belongs to a group of users who use a variety of devices, and generally have secure and immediate access to all the information and tools they require to do their job effectively from the office.
 With enterprise mobility, these workers can carry around an extension to their office wherever they go to help them become more responsive and productive.

 On-the-road information workers

-Your sales team is part of a group of users who must be reachable to service customers, manage the business and make quick decisions.
-Being readily responsive to customer needs from anywhere, at any time is essential, as is access to sensitive CRM and other business data.
+Your sales team is part of a group of users who must be reachable by service customers, manage the business and make quick decisions.
+Being responsive to customer needs from anywhere, at any time is essential, as is having access to sensitive CRM and other business data.

 Creating mobile personas is an ongoing process